Caroline Lucas: Co-leader with Jonathan Bartley

-Other roles, writings and views
+Other roles and views

+Lucas is a supporter of animal rights and welfare and an advocate for major reform to the food and agricultural system.
+She served as vice president of the Royal Society for the Prevention of Cruelty to Animals but resigned in December 2024 following investigations showing animal cruelty at RSPCA Assured farms.
+She has encouraged policymakers to consider a meat tax to promote more humane farming methods and incentivize the adoption of plant-based diets to reduce food-related greenhouse gas emissions.
+In 2021, she expressed support for the Plant Based Treaty and urged the government to include food system reform in its climate agenda.

-Lucas is vice-president of the Royal Society for the Prevention of Cruelty to Animals and has been on the National Council of the Campaign for Nuclear Disarmament since 2004.
+Lucas has been on the National Council of the Campaign for Nuclear Disarmament since 2004.
 She is also Vice Chair of the All Party Parliamentary Group on Peak Oil and Gas.
-A former vice-president of the Stop the War Coalition, she resigned from the post in December 2015.
-According to a statement from Lucas's office, her "busy parliamentary and constituency schedule means that she doesn't have time to fully engage with the role of a patron and, in light of some recent StWC positions that she didn't support, she felt standing down was the responsible thing to do".
+A former vice-president of the Stop the War Coalition, she resigned from the post in December 2015; she stated that her "busy parliamentary and constituency schedule means that she doesn't have time to fully engage with the role of a patron and, in light of some recent StWC positions that she didn't support, she felt standing down was the responsible thing to do".

-Lucas is a Vice-Chair of the All-Party Parliamentary Group for Choice at the End of Life and a member of the All-Party Parliamentary Group for Drug Policy Reform.

-Lucas has served as an advisory board member to the International Forum on Globalisation, the Centre for a Social Europe, and the Protect the Local, Globally think-tank.
-She has been a Trustee of the Radiation Research Trust and Patron of the Joliba Trust (Africa).
-She is Matron of the Women's Environmental Network.
-Between 1997 and 1998, she was called upon as a Policy Adviser on Trade and Investment for the UK government's Department for International Development.

-Lucas is a prolific writer of reports, articles and books on the subjects of trade justice, localisation, globalisation, animal welfare, and food, in which she is critical of free trade, a single European currency, trade-led development policies, genetically modified food, and a lack of attention to environmental and social issues.
-Her most substantial work is Green Alternatives to Globalisation: A Manifesto (co-authored with Mike Woodin), which advocates localisation of economies based on minimal trade and greater social and environmental concern, in opposition to neo-liberal, market-led forces of globalisation.

 Lucas is an advocate for reform of UK drug laws.
 She has called for the law to have an evidence-based approach to drugs that treats drug abuse as a health matter, rather than a criminal one.

 In early 2013, Lucas co-signed a letter that was published in The Guardian newspaper and officially marked her support for the People's Assembly Against Austerity movement.
 She also gave a speech at the People's Assembly Conference, held at Westminster Central Hall on 22 June 2013.
-A book by Lucas on her time in parliament, Honourable Friends: Parliament and the Fight for Change, was published in 2015.